jessecambon/tidygeocoder/.github/ISSUE_TEMPLATE/bug_report.md

 Describe the bug.
 What is going wrong?
 What is the expected behavior?

+What have you tried to resolve the issue?
+Updating your R packages to their most recent versions can sometimes resolve issues.

 ## Steps to Reproduce

 Include a small code example that someone else can run to reproduce the bug: